tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 One of the main privacy benefits of resolution using designated DoH servers is the fact that a server can be designated by many different names within one or more domains.
-This means that the amount of information leaked to an attacker observing traffic between a client and a DoH server about is limited; it only tells the attacker that the client might be resolving one of the many names for which the server is designated (and might be performing an Oblivious query).
+This limits the amount of information leaked to an attacker observing traffic between a client and a DoH server; it only tells the attacker that the client might be resolving one of the many names for which the server is designated (and might be performing an Oblivious query).